 Benefit Hoola, Burberry Earthy, D&G Tan

 Bottom Line: Worth every penny I paid ($44 + tax).
-Will buy again and will hoard tens of them if D&G creative decides to emulate Chanel's recent erratic discontinuing binge and discontinue Tan.
-Most of you will purchase sight unseen like me but if you're a fan of contouring, this is definitely worth the splurge!
+Will buy again and will hoard tens of them if D&G creative ever decide to discontinue it.
+Most of you will purchase sight unseen like me but if you're a fan of contouring, Tan is definitely worth the splurge!